DRDO Rustom: Archer-NG

-Archer-NG (next generation) is a weaponised Medium-Altitude Long-Endurance (MALE) UAV.
+Archer-NG (next generation) is a weaponized Medium-Altitude Long-Endurance (MALE) UAV.
 The UAV utilises a single-engine, twin boom pusher configuration.
 The development of the variant was first reported in mid-February 2023.
-It was reported that the Aeronautical Development Establishment (ADE) is working to finalise the design of the airframe.
+It was reported that the Aeronautical Development Establishment (ADE) is working to finalize the design of the airframe.
 The UAV has a maximum altitude of 30000 ft, payload capacity of 300 kg and a range of 1000 km with Line of Sight (LOS) and a range of 1000 km with Beyond Line of Sight (BLOS).
 Weapon systems of the UAV includes Smart Anti-Airfield Weapon (SAAW) and Anti-Tank Guided Missile (ATGM) mounted on external hardpoints.
 An indigenous Ground Control Station can operate 6-7 UAVs.
 Roles of the aircraft includes ISTAR, artillery target acquisition and battlefield post-strike assessment as well as precision strikes.
 The development partner of ADE for the UAV is Bharat Electronics.

 As of February 2023, the UAV was reported to undergo its first flight in June-July 2023.

 As per updates in January 2025, the high-speed taxi trials have been completed while the first flight is expected in February, likely before the Aero India 2025 airshow at Yelehanka AFS.
 The Archer-NG is now expected to meet the targets of TAPAS-BH-201 as the latter failed to meet the same.
 The weapon types to be integrated are laser guided rockets, bombs, and loitering munitions having a range of 100 km.
 As per a report, the prototype is powered by an Austro Engine E4 powerplant inherited from the TAPAS-BH-201 program.
 However, two indigenous UAV engines of 180 hp and 220 hp is being developed by Vehicle Research and Development Establishment (VRDE).

+The UAV is also designated as the Single Engine Twin Boom (SETB) variant of the TAPAS.

-As of February 2025, the taxi trials are complete and is the system is awaiting final certification while the first flight is scheduled in March.
-Meanwhile, the weaponised variant is expected to take three years for completion.
+As of February 2025, with the taxi trials completed, the system is awaiting final certification for the first flight which was scheduled in March.
+Meanwhile, the weaponized variant would take three years for completion.

+The first and second flight was conducted on 27 September and in November 2025, respectively, following clearance from DGAQA.